 Kapitalism: Our Secret Recipe

-Twenty years later, Romania has the smallest GDP of all former Communist countries, with a third of the economy controlled by a small group of millionaires.
+Twenty after the fall of the Ceausescu regime, Romania has the smallest GDP of all former Communist countries, with a third of the economy controlled by a small group of millionaires.
 Meanwhile, spending on infrastructure has stagnated: Romania's roads rank 110th in the world.
-Kapitalism: Our Secret Recipe seeks to understand how this came to pass - how public assets enriched very few, to the detriment of the country.
+KAPITALISM: OUR SECRET RECIPE seeks to understand how this came to pass - how public assets enriched very few, to the detriment of the country.

 Rather than trying to understand the elite from a distance, Solomon sits down with them and asks them pointed questions.
 And they are surprisingly forthcoming in their responses.